helmetjs/helmet/README.md

 ### HTTP Strict Transport Security: hsts

 **Trying to prevent:** Users viewing your site on HTTP instead of HTTPS.
-HTTP is pretty insecure.
+HTTP is pretty insecure!

 **How to use Helmet to mitigate this:** This middleware adds the `Strict-Transport-Security` header to the response.
 This tells browsers, "hey, only use HTTPS for the next period of time". ([See the spec](http://tools.ietf.org/html/draft-ietf-websec-strict-transport-sec-04) for more.)